ADNiR Scholars

 Vania is an ADNiR scholar in the Aphasia Laboratory with Dr. Stacy Harnish.

-Vania is a third-year undergrad student, studying neuroscience on a pre-med track.
+Vania has completed her third year, studying neuroscience on a pre-med track.
 As a part of the ADNiR program, she hopes to be a part of translational neuroimaging research that can directly improve patient outcomes, particularly for managing mental health and chronic illnesses.

 2023 Recipients